genestack/user-docs/docs/user-guide/doc-odm-user-guide/studybrowser.md

 ![1StudyBrowser.png](doc-odm-user-guide/images/1StudyBrowser.png)
 <figcaption>Access the available studies in ODM (based on your permissions) by clicking <strong>Browse studies</strong> on the main dashboard (A), or by clicking on the top left menu and selecting <strong>Study Browser</strong> (B).</figcaption>

+* Under the study title there is a summary of the metadata that is associated with the study.
+This displays information such as the organism, tissue, cell-type, disease and so on and is pulled straight from the metadata fields of the samples in the study.
+* You can hover over any name in the summary column and the name of the metadata field where the data comes from will appear.
+* There is also information of who imported the study into ODM and when.
+* To the right of the study title you can see how many samples are present in the study and which Data Classes are associated with it.

 ## Search for Data

 At the top of the window is the main search bar.
 You can search by the name of a study, the accession number, sample or signal object, or any text within any metadata field across all data visible to you.